Just-Hussain/nuxt-ts-starter/README.md

 Authorization in the project is achived by using `@nuxt/auth` and Keycloak.
 Everything related to authrization is handled by nuxt's auth module.

 It can be configured in `auth.config.ts`.
 It uses env vars that are indicated in `.example.env`.
+Note that Vuex in the plugin's options should be disabled.

 #### Note

 The projcet is currently using `@nuxt/auth-next` which is still under heavy development but stable to an extent.
 The used versoin is fixed to avoid breadkin changes, and with the current simple usage it works fine.

+### I18n

+I18n's usage is simple, its configuration is in `i18n.cinfig.ts` and it has a plugin in `i18n.plugin.ts`.
+To keep consistent locale between routes, **localePath()** should be used.
+Note that Vuex in the plugin's options should be disabled.

 ---